 As introduced in the previous section, the Telenet depreciation accounts can be extracted out of Oracle Fusion.
 Every asset cost in the Fixed Asset register contains a depreciation expense account.
-These depreciation lines are individually, based on their nature, categorised as either directly or indirectly related to the Technical products.
+These depreciation lines are individually, based on their nature, categorised as either out of scope (e.g. CPE, mobile), directly or indirectly related to the Technical products.
 This exercise is done by Business Controlling in accordance with the Telenet Business Engineering department.
-The table below illustrates the described exercise and list all depreciation lines and defined Allocation keys.
+The table below illustrates the described exercise and list all relevant depreciation lines within the regulated HFC network scope and defined Allocation keys.